ahmedSherif-eng/Real-Time-Clock/README.md

 - Upload the hex file to the Atmega 32 microcontroller.
 - Power on the circuit.
 - The clock will start running automatically.
-- To set the clock, press the '#' button on the keypad.
+- To set the clock, press the '1' button on the keypad.
 - Use the keypad to set the hour, minute, and second values.
-- Press the '*' button to save the new time.
 - The clock will now display the updated time.

 <b><font face="Arial" >Credits</font></b>